OpenTermsArchive/contrib-versions/Skype/Terms of Service.md

 **4\.
 LICENCE**

-**4.1** **Licence**.
-Subject to your compliance with these Terms, you are granted a limited, non-exclusive, non-sublicensable, non-assignable, free of charge license to download and install the Software on a personal computer, mobile phone or other device. and personally use the Software through your individual Skype or Qik user account (as applicable) (“**User Account**”).
+**4.1** Licence.
+Subject to your compliance with these Terms, you are granted a limited, non-exclusive, non-sublicensable, non-assignable, free of charge license to download and install the Software on a personal computer, mobile phone or other device. and personally use the Software through your individual Skype user account (“**User Account**”).
 For the avoidance of doubt, (a) IT administrators working on behalf of a company may download and install the Skype Software onto personal computers or other devices used by personnel of such company. and (b) you are permitted to use the Software at a university or other educational institution, or at work.
 Skype reserves all rights not expressly granted to you under these Terms.

 **4.2 Restrictions.** You may not and you agree not to: